 Okay, I get that evidence supports C15:0 as essential for my metabolic, immune, red blood cell, and liver long-term health.* Are there any benefits of taking fatty15 that I may feel in the near-term?

-Yes, in a recent survey, 88% of people reported at least one of the following benefits within their first six week on daily fatty15:*
+Yes, about 6 in 10 fatty15 customers report at least one of the following benefits within their first six week on daily fatty15:*

 - Feeling calmer and less stressed